hbctraining/Training-modules/Python/README.md

 ## Description
 Python is a powerful open source programming language for many applications.
 In this 3 hour, hands-on workshop, we will teach basic topics related to Python programming.
 The materials are developed for a trainer-led workshop, but are also amenable to self-guided learning.

-## Course objectives
+## Objectives
-This course covers most foundamental knowledge of Python, including:
+This workshop covers most foundamental knowledge of Python, including:
 - Learn basic Python syntax
 - Create and manipulation Python list
-- Use internal functions, and define user-specific functions
+- Use built-in functions, and define user-specific functions
 - Apply conditional statements

-By the end of this course, students should be able to create Python scripts and perform some simple tasks.
-The course also set foundatation for learning advanced topics of Python.
+By the end of this workshop, students should be able to create Python scripts and perform some simple programming tasks.
+The course also sets foundatation for learning advanced topics of Python.

 ## Requirements
 To complete this course, you will need a computer and a Google account (to assess Colab). **Installation of Python or any other tools is not needed for this course.**